baptiste-bedouret/Monde-3D/README.md

 # Monde-3D

 The course is an introduction to 3D rendering / image synthesis.
-The aim of this course is how to produce an image (=pixel array) from a digital representation of a of a 3D scene.
+The aim of this course is how to produce an image (=pixel array) from a digital representation of a 3D scene.
 The main concepts studied here is:
 - Ray tracing